onekiloparsec/QLFits/README.md

 ========

 _Note: QLFits2 was broken on OX 10.9 Mavericks!
 This is the new QLFits3.
 It works for Mavericks (10.9) and up._
+_Update (March 2015): QLFits3 had some troubles displaying images.
+It was due to a bug in OSX 10.10 Yosemite (and 10.9 Mavericks).
+It has been worked around._

 QLFits is a OSX Quicklook plugin for FITS (Flexible Image transport System) files (used by astronomers worldwide to store and share their data.)